Have you ever wanted to step into a movie scene? Start in these places!

 Image: Timoune Aracama

 The Crown uses several grand estates to recreate royal life.
 Of course, Buckingham Palace was not available, but Belvoir Castle, Wilton House, Burghley House, and Hatfield House were, and they all appear throughout the series.
-These historic homes are open to visitors and offer a glimpse into both television history and the actual British aristocracy, all in one elegant outing.
+These historic homes are open to visitors and offer a glimpse into both television history and the real world of the British aristocracy, all in one elegant outing.

 Sex and the City - Carrie Bradshaw’s apartment, New York City